Testing Tesla FSD v13: Closer to Autonomy, Or Just Another Beta?

 James Mercer

 Tesla's transition to an 'end-to-end' neural network architecture with FSD v12 was a massive leap forward in making the system drive more like a human.
-Now, with v13, the company claims to have improved intervention rates by over 300%.
+Now, with v13, the company claims to have improved intervention rates by over 300%, aiming to finally deliver on the long-promised goal of autonomous driving.

 The bad: It still requires constant supervision.
-The system still occasionally gets confused by unusual construction zones or ambiguous lane markings.
-More concerningly, it sometimes displays 'phantom confidence,' executing a wrong maneuver smoothly rather than hesitating.
+The system still occasionally gets confused by unusual construction zones, ambiguous lane markings, or complex four-way stops where human drivers rely on eye contact and hand gestures.
+More concerningly, it sometimes displays 'phantom confidence,' executing a wrong maneuver (like getting into a turn-only lane when navigating straight) smoothly rather than hesitating, requiring the driver to intervene sharply.

-Our verdict: It is the most advanced driver assistance system on sale today, but it is still fundamentally a Level 2 system.
-The leap to true Level 4 autonomy remains elusive.
+Our verdict: FSD v13 is the most advanced driver assistance system on sale today to the general public.
+It can handle 95% of driving tasks with remarkable proficiency.
+However, that final 5% is the hardest part of the autonomy problem.
+It is still fundamentally a Level 2 system requiring an attentive driver.
+The leap to true 'robotaxi' Level 4 autonomy remains elusive, though it is closer than ever.